Cruise Disembarkation Day Blunders

 As you are more and more loyal to a cruise line and you work your way up the different tier levels, you’ll also find that you get early disembarkation.

-But there are increasingly a number of cruise lines that are starting to build in other things, so you can sometimes buy a specific pass which gives you early embarkation and disembarkation.
+But, there are a number of cruise lines that are starting to build in other things.
+So, you can sometimes buy a specific pass which gives you early embarkation and disembarkation.

-You’ll find, in some ports for example (like some Royal Caribbean cruises) you’re able to actually check in your bags on the ship and the bags are then taken to the airport and to the airline so that you don’t even have to worry about taking your bags off at all and taking them to the airport.
+You’ll find, in some ports, that you’re able to check in your bags on the ship and the bags are then taken to the airport and to the airline.
+So, you don’t even have to worry about taking your bags off at all and taking them to the airport.

-You’ll also find, for example, on Disney cruises, if you’re staying in their parks in Orlando, they will do an arrangement where you can check your bags in there, and they will be taken to Port Canaveral and onto the ship.
+You’ll also find, for example, on Disney cruises, if you’re staying in their parks in Orlando, they will do an arrangement where you can check your bags in there.
+They will then be taken to Port Canaveral and onto the ship.

 These are some of the things that I do to basically make disembarkation much easier and avoid some of the blunders that people make.